psychemedia/eurydice-resources/resources/__eurydice_in_port.md

 ```

-By mid-October, the Eurydice had been dismantled and her timbers were being sold of as old timber.
+By mid-October, the Eurydice had been dismantled and her timbers were being sold off as old timber.

 ```{admonition} THE LAST OF THE EURYDICE. - Friday, October 18th, 1878